YMa-lab/CARD/docs/documentation/04_CARD_Example.md

 ```
 The scRNAseq meta data must be in the format of data frame while each row represents a cell.
 The rownames of the scRNAseq meta data should match exactly with the column names of the scRNAseq count data.
 The sc_meta data must contain the column indicating the cell type assignment for each cell (e.g., "cellType" column in the example sc_meta data).
 Sample/subject information should be provided, if there is only one sample, we can add a column by ```sc_meta$sampleInfo = "sample1"```.

+We suggest the users to check their single cell RNASeq data carefully before running CARD.
+We suggest the users to input the single cell RNAseq data with each cell type containing at least 2 cells. i.e. print(table(sc_meta$cellType,useNA = "ifany"))

 ## Cell Type Deconvolution
 ```r
 library(CARD)